TheRealJake12/Cataclysm/README.md

 crash_handler.setup("crashlogs", "AppName");
 ```

-The First Argument Of `new` Is Where The Logs Are Saved. `crashlogs` Will Output The Logs At `bin/crashlogs`.
+The First Argument Of `setup` Is Where The Logs Are Saved. `crashlogs` Will Output The Logs At `bin/crashlogs`.
 The Second Argument Is The Title Of The Log *(In Addition To The Date And Time Of The Crash)*.

 An Example Of This Would Be `Cataclysm-Crashlog_2025-04-24_19-39-46`.